jklebes/brownian-points/README.md

 Simple: just brownian motion.
 The number of cells is constant, except where they wander out of/into the image.

-Hard: Cells split, merge, are lost to tracking for one frame, and dissapear.
+Hard: Brownian motion, + cells split, appear, dissapear, or are skipped for one frame.